Changing the case of a file/directory name on macOS

 This may lead to files and directories not being correctly synchronized to the remote workspace, which can lead to a variety of issues.

-As a general note, we suggest avoiding changing the case of file or directory names as it can also cause issues with other tools (e.g., git).
+As a general rule, we suggest avoiding changing the case of file or directory names as it can also cause issues with other tools (e.g., git).

 Here is an example of a safe way to change file1.txt to File1.txt: